 High Ropes Course – Jump, climb and more at Rock n’ Ropes near Huka Falls.

-White Water Rafting –Have an ‘oarsome’ time on the rapids of the Tongariro River, Turangi.
+White Water Rafting – Have an ‘oarsome’ time on the rapids of the Tongariro River, Turangi.
 The grade 3 rapids are a great introduction to white water rafting.
-Pick-ups and transport from Taupo can be arranged with the activity providers: Rafting New Zealand and Tongariro River Rafting.
+Pick-ups and transport from Taupo can be arranged with the activity providers: Rafting New Zealand (more info on Viator and Tripadvisor) and Tongariro River Rafting (on Viator and Tripadvisor).
 Rafting New Zealand also runs grade 1 river floats down the Waikato River in Taupo.

 Skiing and Snowboarding – Mt Ruapehu, home to three ski fields, is a 1h30min drive away from Taupo.
-Operators in town can organise ski hire and transport, while you can book your lift pass here.
+Operators in town can organise ski hire and transport.

 See more recommendations in 10 Best Adventure Activities in Taupo.